carpentries/instructor-training/_episodes/02-practice-learning.md

 that helps us differentiate between novices and competent practitioners in a more useful and visual way.
 This, in turn, will have implications for how we teach.

-## Mental Models
+## Building a Mental Model
 > All models are wrong, but some are useful.
 > - George Box, statistician
 {: .testimonial}

-"Knowledge" is hard to describe.
 Understanding is never a mirror of reality, even for an expert; rather, it is an internal representation based on our experience with a subject.
 This internal representation is often described as a **mental model**.
 A mental model allows us to extrapolate, or make predictions beyond and between the narrow limits of experience and memory, filling in gaps to the point that things "make sense."

-As we learn, our mental model evolves to become more useful.
-A useful model makes reasonable predictions and fits well within the range of things we are likely to encounter, or at least does not break down entirely as new concepts are added.
-A driver of a gasoline powered car may do just fine with a mental model that includes relationships between fuel, an engine, and a car battery;
+As we learn, our mental model evolves to become more complex and, most importantly, more useful.
+A useful model makes reasonable predictions and fits well within the range of things we are likely to encounter.
+While there will always be inaccuracies -- or "misconceptions" -- these do not interfere with day-to-day functioning.
-a broken alternator may not be something they could predict, but learning that another part mediates the relationship between the engine and the battery adds to the model without the driver having to add any other concepts or un-learn mis-conceived relationships.
-Alternatively, a child who attributes sentient will to a vehicle will have to work much harder to make sense of a broken alternator.
+A useful model does not seize up or break down entirely as new concepts are added.

 ### The power (and limitations) of analogies
 Some mental models can be succinctly summarized by comparison to something else that is more universally understood.
 Good analogies can be extraordinarily useful when teaching, because they draw upon an existing mental model to fill in another, speeding learning and making a memorable connection.
 However, all analogies have limitations!
-If you choose to use an analogy, be sure its usefulness outweighs its potential to generate misconceptions.
+If you choose to use an analogy, be sure its usefulness outweighs its potential to generate misconceptions that may interfere with learning.

 > ## Analogy Brainstorm
 >